Newsletter 12, November 2007

 But there is another way.
 We can still have our favourite foods.
 Most Christmas recipes can be converted to low GI or low carb surprisingly easily.
 For instance, wheatflour can be substituted by ground almonds (almond flour) or soya flour mixed with protein powder; dried fruits can be substituted by apple or rhubarb; chocolate frosting can be made by mixing cream cheese and sweetener with the cocoa powder instead of butter and icing sugar (confectioner's sugar).

 Low carb and low GI versions of traditional favourites such as trifle, chocolate log, mince pies and even Christmas Pudding can be made in this way.
-Recipes for these can be found in the Low Carb / Low GI Cookbook.
+Recipes for these can be found in The Low Carb is Easy Cookbook.
 I especially like to make these treats at holiday time because they satisfy me without triggering the hunger and cravings I would get from eating the 'real thing' - and I don't get to feel left out or deprived, either!

 And for those who decide to relax their diets slightly over the holiday period, there may be no need for the usual rush of guilt about 'breaking the diet'.
 When we're on weight-loss diets, we're usually made to feel that we should keep to a consistent number of reduced calories each day.
 But there is now evidence to support the notion that this might actually hinder weight loss by signalling our bodies to go into 'starvation mode'.
 I explain more about why it is so important to avoid this dieting trap and how to do it in Why Can't I Lose Weight.